-In Middle School, families also begin their days at home with a family Bible time, and we encourage the children to develop their own private time with the Lord.
+In Middle School, families also begin their days at home with a family Bible time, and we encourage the children to develop their own secret place time with the Lord.
 A student should begin with any subjects that they are not taking at NSCA.
 From there, each child has been provided with a quarterly syllabus of homework to complete for each class they are taking.
 Parents are still in charge of educating their child in the subjects introduced at NSCA.
 This is done by checking their work, answering questions, helping study for tests and reading along or helping solve a homework question as needed.

 4) Are all of the classes taught from a Christian world-view?